anasimtiaz/sleep-edfx-toolbox/README.md

 Sleep EDFx Toolbox
 ==================

-A toolbox to download, extract, load and view signals from the PhysioNet Sleep EDF Expanded Database.
+A toolbox to download, extract, load and view signals from the PhysioNet Sleep EDF Expanded Database (all 197 subjects).

-This work is part of the research performed at the [Rodriguez-Villegas Lab, Imperial College London, UK](http://www.imperial.ac.uk/rodriguez-villegas-lab).
+This work is part of the research performed at the [Wearable Technologies Lab, Imperial College London, UK](https://www.imperial.ac.uk/wearable-technologies).

-##Citations##
+## Citations

 Please cite the following publication when using this toolbox: